DICELab-NCSU/RMBL_survey_marks/README.md

 Users are encouraged to collect high precision position data during mark recovery attempts if they are able to do so.
 Most of the marks were established using older GPS/GNSS technologies and/or brief position recording durations.
 Collecting higher quality mark position data would enable a broader suite of research applications, especially as the RMBL Spatial Data Platform comes online.
 Please contact the maintainer of this database if you are interested in providing mark position data.

 ## Submit a record of a new mark
 The proceedure to submit a new mark is currently under development.
-Please contact Ian Breckheimer if you are considering setting a new mark to aid your research.
+Please contact the Science Director if you are considering setting a new mark to aid your research.
+Will Petry can offer tips for identifying a suitable location.
 If you have set a mark for your research and would like to contribute it to the database, please open an 'Issue' at the top of this page.

 ## Technical documentation
 ### 1. Viewshed analysis
-Viewsheds for each survey mark were estimated using the [Visibility Analysis](https://plugins.qgis.org/plugins/ViewshedAnalysis/) v.1.8 plug-in for QGIS v.3.28.2.
+Viewsheds for each survey mark were estimated using the [Visibility Analysis](https://plugins.qgis.org/plugins/ViewshedAnalysis/) v.1.8 plug-in for QGIS v.3.32 (Lima).

 #### 1.1.
 DEM pre-processing
 Elevation data were sourced from the [USGS 3DEP 1/3rd arc-second Digital Elevation Models](https://www.sciencebase.gov/catalog/item/4f70aa9fe4b058caae3f8de5).
 The files required are: